Special Relativity -- Applications to astronomy and the accelerator physics: Aberration of Light in an Inertial Frame of Reference

+A defining characteristic of a "plane wave" emitter is its ability to produce highly directional fields.
+Within the near zone, where $z \ll z_0 = D_e^2/ \lambdabar$, the wavefront remains nearly planar with minimal change.
+This allows for the analysis of light aberration from a single "plane wave" emitter without significant detector influence, provided the detector is sufficiently large.
+In contrast, point-like sources emit radiation isotropically, forming spherical wavefronts.
+As a result, the measuring instrument invariably influences the detected radiation.

-Source field diffraction can be divided into categories - the Fresnel (near-zone) diffraction and Fraunhofer (far-zone) diffraction.
-In Fraunhofer diffraction, the phase of the wave is assumed to vary linearly across the detector aperture.
-This would occur if, for example, a plane wave were incident on the aperture at an angle with respect to the optical axis.
-In the Fresnel diffraction, we replace the assumption of a linear phase variation with quadratic phase variation.
-In the far zone, both types of sources produce in front of pupil detection effectively a plane wave.
-In other words, there is always the physical influence of the instrument on the measurement of the aberration of light in the Fraunhofer zone.
+The diffraction of a source field is typically categorized into Fresnel (near-zone) and Fraunhofer (far-zone) diffraction.
+In Fraunhofer diffraction, the wave phase is assumed to vary linearly across the detector aperture, which occurs, for example, when a plane wave impinges on the aperture at an angle to the optical axis.
+In contrast, Fresnel diffraction replaces this linear phase variation with a quadratic one.
+In the far zone, both types of sources effectively produce a plane wave in front of the pupil detection system.

-One of the specific properties of a "plane wave" emitter is ability to produce fields that are highly directional.
-Within the near-zone at $z \ll z_0 = D_e^2/ \lambdabar$ a nearly planar wave propagates, and the wavefront changes only marginally.
-At $z \ll z_0$ we have possibility to discuss about the aberration of light radiated by a single "plane wave" emitter.
-Indeed, at large detector size there is no influence of the detector on the measurement.
-In contrast, the peculiarity of point-like sources is that radiation emitted at one instant form a sphere around the source and the measuring instrument always influences the measured radiation.

-One of the important conclusions of the discussion presented above (see Fig. \ref{B10} ) is that the aberration of point source is absent in an inertial frame, Fig. \ref{B182}.
-There are a number of remarkable effects which are a consequence of the fact that the information about a point source motion is not included into the light beam transmitted through the hole.
-In fact, this is the key to the binary star paradox discussed in the Chapter 6.

-For the rest of our discussion of the aberration of light phenomena in an inertial frame, it will be more convenient if we consider a somewhat modified source of the "plane wave" emitter type.
-We have chosen the model described in the Section 4.2 because it is relatively simple.
-It is sufficiently complicated that it can stand as a prototype which can be generalized for the description of the aberration of light phenomena.
-No one has ever done all of "thought experiments" we described in just this way, but we know what would happen from the laws of special relativity which are, of course, based on other experiments.

-Fig. \ref{B409} shows a drawing of the modified source of the "plane wave" emitter type.
-The setup looks more complicated at first, but it is practically possible to make.
-A point source of light is placed in the front focal plane of the lens.
-It is assumed that the order of magnitude of the dimensions of the "point" source is about $\lambda$, where $\lambda$ is the optical radiation wavelength.
-Note that, with reference to the system shown in Fig. \ref{B409}, the field distribution in the focal plane is uniform.